krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 - The *presence accumulation matrix* then aggregates these samples across time and time-scales.
 Because presence is finitely additive, the matrix supports arbitrary aggregation without losing the semantics of accumulated mass.
-- This lets us reason about sample paths at multiple scales, detect convergence behaviors, and identify attractors within the system.
+- The presence accumulation matrix is the gateway to operational analysis of sample paths in the system.This lets us reason about sample paths at multiple scales, detect convergence behaviors, and identify attractors within the system.
 - Mapping the invariant to the complex plane gives us a visual representation of presence flow across time-scales.
 It becomes a steering vector that shows *where* you want to move the system using the control knobs of incidence rate